 For Nurses, the Future Is Bright

-- Employment of registered nurses is projected to grow by 15 percent from 2016 to 20261
+- The employment of registered nurses is projected to grow by 9% from 2019 to 20291

 As a BSN-prepared nurse, your skills and experience will be in demand across the nation.
-You will graduate with the leadership and research competencies to provide your patients with exceptional evidence-based care, and lead within a health care setting.
+You will graduate with the leadership and research competencies to provide your patients with exceptional evidence-based care and leadership within a health care setting.

-No matter what area of nursing you wish to pursue, the RN to BSN online program will prepare you for the best opportunities.
+No matter what nursing area you wish to pursue, the RN to BSN online program will prepare you for the best opportunities.
 Simply put, you will be more likely to gain — and retain — the nursing job you seek.

 Top Earning Potential